De La Soul co-founder Trugoy the Dove dead at 54

 “It’s a hip-hop masterpiece for the era in which it was released,” Jolicoeur told Billboard earlier this year.
 “I think the element of that time of what was taking place in music, hip-hop, and our culture, I think it welcomed that and opened up minds and spirits to see and try new different things. … I think the innocence that we had back then was brave, but we were in a time where innocence was so cool.
 Not sampling James Brown, but sampling Liberace; I think it was shocking (when) we came out (that) we sampled Liberace.
 I don’t know if it’d impact the same way (now).”

-They followed with “De La Soul Is Dead,” in 1991, which was a bit darker and more divisive with critics, and “Stakes is High,” in 1996.
+They followed with “De La Soul Is Dead,” in 1991, which was a bit darker and more divisive with critics, and “Buhloone Mindstate” and “Stakes is High,” in 1993 and 1996 respectively.

 “You think that you own your stuff and that now it’s on cruise control, waiting for the checks to come in.
 But it is not that way at all.
 There’s a lot to do,” Jolicoeur told Billboard.
 “You do need collaborators, you do need help, you do need to rework back into the system and not necessarily be the lone commissioner of this project.
 You need allies, you need companies to work with, you need people to hire, and we learned a big lesson from that.
 It definitely wasn’t just, “We got our masters back!”
 It ain’t that.”

-Note: This story was first published on Feb.
-12, 2023.
-It was updated on Feb.
-13, 2023, to correct the spelling of Erick Sermon’s name.